Firefund/bower-copy/README.md

 ###bower-copy
 Copy bower components' main scripts to a target directory.
 - `-s`, `--src`: path to bower's component directory, defaulting to `./bower_components`.
-- `d`, `--dest`: path to output directory.
+- `-d`, `--dest`: path to output directory.
 The directory is recursively created if it doesn't exist.
-- `r`, `--resolve`: when passed the `-r` flag, `bower-copy` will output the components' names and the paths to their main scripts in JSON format.
+- `-r`, `--resolve`: when passed the `-r` flag, `bower-copy` will output the components' names and the paths to their main scripts in JSON format.
 The files won't actually be copied.
 This is equivalent to calling `resolveComponents` throug the API.

 API